Hi guys! Introducing the Smiles for Miles Blanket: an easy, textured crochet blanket that uses the alternating spike stitch.

-Welcoming a new addition to your family, or celebrating a new addition in your friends’ and loved ones’ families, is a perfect excuse to break out your yarn, and crochet a blanket.
+Welcoming a new addition to your family, or someone else’s, is a perfect excuse to break out your yarn, and crochet a blanket.
 The Smiles for Miles Blanket is designed to be customizable, so you can make a size that suits you!
 The free pattern below, shows you how to crochet a baby blanket, but instructions are provided to make your own size.

 If you prefer to have the math (yardage, stitch counts, row counts, and border calculations) already done for you, the ad-free printable PDF includes 7 additional sizes (lapghan, small throw, large throw, twin, full, queen, and king).
 I hope you enjoy making this blanket as much as I did!

 This pattern is considered an easy level crochet pattern because it uses one basic stitch (single crochet) throughout the blanket, and the border is crocheted with the body of the blanket to make things easier.
 There are step-by-step pictures, helpful tips, and a complete video tutorial for extra support, included below.

 *Continue scrolling down for the free pattern on the blog with ads*